lizard-buzzard/spring-security-user-registration/README.md

 [Hibernate Validator 6.0.12.Final - JSR 380 Reference Implementation: Reference Guide](https://docs.jboss.org/hibernate/stable/validator/reference/en-US/html_single/#preface)

 ### No mapping found for HTTP request with URI in DispatcherServlet with name 'dispatcherServlet' ###
-If __o.s.web.servlet.PageNotFound : No mapping found for HTTP request with URI in DispatcherServlet with name 'dispatcherServlet'__ message appears in the Spring log then
+An explanation of the error __o.s.web.servlet.PageNotFound : No mapping found for HTTP request with URI in DispatcherServlet with name 'dispatcherServlet'__ message appears in the Spring log see in:
 * [Why does Spring MVC respond with a 404 and report “No mapping found for HTTP request with URI […] in DispatcherServlet”?](https://stackoverflow.com/questions/41577234/why-does-spring-mvc-respond-with-a-404-and-report-no-mapping-found-for-http-req/42785538)
 * [Annotation Configuration Replacement for mvc:resources - Spring](https://stackoverflow.com/questions/14861720/annotation-configuration-replacement-for-mvcresources-spring)